Nuwanmnd/SponsorScan-Intelligent-Job-Alert-Filtering-for-Dutch-Visa-Sponsored-Roles/README.md

 # SponsorScan
 **Intelligent job alert filtering for visa-sponsored roles**

 SponsorScan is a full-stack application that helps international job seekers identify relevant job opportunities more efficiently.
-It scans Gmail job alerts, matches companies against a recognized sponsor list, filters out less relevant roles such as internships and thesis positions, stores results in SQLite, and provides AI-assisted job analysis and CV/cover-letter tailoring.
+It processes Gmail job alerts, matches companies against a recognized sponsor list, filters out less relevant roles such as internships and thesis positions, stores results in SQLite, and provides AI-assisted job analysis and application-material suggestions.

 This project was built to solve a practical problem: manually checking large sponsor lists against daily job alerts is slow, repetitive, and easy to miss.
-SponsorScan turns that process into a structured workflow.
+SponsorScan turns that process into a structured workflow for job triage and review.

+**Note:** SponsorScan is designed as a decision-support tool.
+It does not automatically submit applications, and final job review remains manual.

 ## Demo Preview